IT3049C/final-project-shamak-dharmin/README.md

 - **Tic Tac Toe** – classic 3×3 grid with X/O turns and win/draw detection.
 - **Prime Rush** – decide quickly if a random number is prime; score points before running out of lives.
 - **Pattern Lock** – memorize and reproduce highlighted patterns on a 3×3 lock grid.
+- ** Quick draw** - kahoot question selection game also able to create private room available on (localhost) only

 The hub also shows the player name and team developers on the landing page.